obsqrbtz/binarygoose.dev/content/posts/cat-issues.md

 - `amdgpu.dc=0` - also worked
 - `video=HDMI-A-1:1920x1080@100` - black screen
 - `video=HDMI-A-1:1920x1080@60` - black screen

-At this point I decided that the latest kernel or amdgpu driver broke something.

 Okay, let's check which amdgpu-related packages were upgraded: